forsyde/forsyde-shallow/pages/new_forsyde_shallow_project.md

    adder = zipWithSY (+)
    ```
 7. Assuming you use an editor that uses the language server protocol (LSP).
 If the module `ForSyDe.Shallow` is not found, check that your global configuration uses the same [stackage release version](https://www.stackage.org/#about).
-Open the global stack project file (**NOTE**: Here we give the location for Linux, however, for other operating systems the location might differ, check on the [Stack YAML configuration page](https://docs.haskellstack.org/en/stable/yaml_configuration/), where the global configuration file is stored)
+Open the global stack project file (**NOTE**: Here we give the location for Linux, however, for other operating systems the location might differ, check on the [Stack YAML configuration page](https://docs.haskellstack.org/en/stable/yaml_configuration/), where the global configuration file is stored.
+For Windows, to find the global stack project file you need to find the location of the Stack root using `stack path` in PowerShell.
+There you can find the `stack.yaml` file.)
 ```
 prompt> less ~/.stack/global-project/stack.yaml
 ...